 The CHODs Day:

-The first day of the conference promoted strategic-level discussion through presentations.
-The following Q&A sessions enabled national perspectives to dovetail from the presentations.
+The first day of the conference promotes strategic-level discussion through presentations.
+The following Q&A sessions enable national perspectives to dovetail from the presentations.
+Since the SMEs will be present, it is the hope of SMPC's organisers that presentations, combined with substantive Q&A sessions, will create common understanding and lay the foundation for the following workshops at the SME level.

-The CHOD's plenary was followed by syndicate sessions.
-These breakouts allowed Representatives and Subject Matter Experts to examine issues in greater detail.
+The CHOD's plenary will be followed by syndicate sessions.
+These breakouts will allow CHODs and Subject Matter Experts from both nations and ACT to examine issues in greater detail.

 National perspectives will be organised into the SMPC Analysis Report, which will feed the ACT transformational development process.
 The report will be forwarded to all relevant NATO authorities, including the Secretary General, the IS, the IMS, and all conference participants.